n4i9kita/n4i9kita/README.md

 ### Hi there 👋

 - Check it out - [Website dedidcated to Jaron Lanier](https://n4i9kita.github.io/jaron_lanier/).
-- Contributing (and collaborating) at [LearnCPP](https://github.com/Lakhankumawat/LearnCPP) as a contributor in GSSOC'22
+- Contributing at [LearnCPP](https://github.com/Lakhankumawat/LearnCPP) as a contributor (& collaborator) in GSSOC'22
 - Building : Django Projects; Learning ds and algo.